Work permit: Canada

 Canada work permits are issued under the Temporary Foreign Worker Program (TFWP) by Immigration, Refugees and Citizenship Canada (IRCC).

 The TFWP has four streams: high-skilled workers, low-skilled workers, the Seasonal Agricultural Worker Program, and the Live-In Caregiver Program.

 The Canadian work permit is divided into two types: open work permits and employer-specific work permits.
 With an open work permit, an applicant can work for any employer, while an employer-specific permit limits employment to one specific employer.

 Work permits are generally issued for a limited period, but workers can apply to extend or renew their permits before expiry in order to maintain legal status in Canada.

 To apply for a work permit, the employer may need to obtain a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).
 This confirms that no Canadian citizen or permanent resident is available for the position.
 After a positive LMIA, the employer may proceed with the work permit application.

-The Government of Canada issues work permits under several programs, including the Temporary Foreign Worker Program and the International Mobility Program.